Meet Senior Yoga Teacher Arielle Nash - Degagne

 Arielle teaches a holistic, integrated approach to anatomy in teacher trainings and continuing education courses, at Samahita and other yoga studios.
 She has also presented continuing education courses for the sport and fitness industries in movement mechanics and exercise physiology in both North America and Asia.
 As a course presenter, she is a gifted educator with the ability to explain complex information in an interesting, practical and easy-to-understand format.

-Off of the mat Arielle is Samahita’s Wellness Director.
+Off of the mat Arielle is a key member of the Samahita staff acting as Wellness Director for the center.
 Back home in Canada, she can often be found in the west coast mountains, climbing up in summer for a decent run down, or in the winter, improving her snowboarding skills.
 Either that, or shoe shopping.